-Finding: The open space plan provided by the applicant indicates that 23,169 square feet of open space area occurs on slopes exceeding 25 percent, less than the maximum standard.
-Therefore, the applicant meets this requirement.
+Finding: The Hearings Officer notes that the open space plan provided by the applicant indicates that 23,169 square feet of open space area occurs on slopes exceeding 25 percent, less than the maximum standard.
+Therefore, the Hearings Officer finds that the proposal meets this requirement.